jejacks0n/teaspoon/README.md

 rails generate teaspoon:install --framework=mocha --coffee
 ```

-To run Teaspoon headless you'll need PhantomJS or Selenium Webdriver.
+To run Teaspoon headless you'll need PhantomJS, Selenium Webdriver or Capybara Webkit.
 We recommend PhantomJS, which you can install with homebrew, npm or [as a download](http://phantomjs.org/download.html).

 ### Upgrading